tvanwinckel/intro-spring-web/spring-webMVC/Introduction_SpringWebMVC.md

 For most applicatons, having a single *WebApplicationContext* is sufficient.
 But it is also possible to have a context hierarchy where one root WebApplicationContext is shared acros multiple *DispatcherServlet* instances, each with its own child *WebApplicationContext* configuration.

 The root *WebApplicationContext* typically contains infrastructure beans such as data repositories and/or business services that need to be shared across multiple *Servlet* instances.
 Those beans are actually inherited and can be overridden in the Servlet specific child *WebApplicationContext*, that contains beans local to the given *Servlet*.
 It is worth mentioning that we can use different contexts to prevent beans registered in one context from becoming accessible in another one.
-This facilitates teh creation of loosely coupled modules.
+This facilitates the creation of loosely coupled modules.

 The image underneath gives an overview of how that releationship might look like.